Pidgeot/python-lnp/readme.rst

 "title" and "tooltip" control presentation in the list for that kind of content.
 Both should be strings.
 Title is the name in the list; tooltip is the hovertext - linebreaks are inserted with "\n", since it must be one line in the manifest file.

-For graphics, the part of the title before a ``space`` character is the identifier of record (to allow noting resolution or authorship in the title).
+"folder_prefix" For graphics, the folder_prefix is the identifier of record (to allow noting resolution or authorship in the title).

 "author" and "content_version" are strings for the author and version of the